Secretarybird: Breeding

 Secretarybirds form monogamous pairs and defend a large territory of around 50 km2.
 They can breed at any time of the year, more frequently in the late dry season.
 During courtship, they exhibit a nuptial display by soaring high with undulating flight patterns and calling with guttural croaking.
-Males and females can also perform a ground display by chasing each other with their wings up and back, which is also the way they defend their territory.
+Males and females can also perform a ground display by chasing each other with their wings up and back, which is also the way they defend their territories.
 They mate either on the ground or in trees.

-The nest is built by both sexes at the top of a dense thorny tree, often an Acacia, at a height of between 2.5 and 13 m above the ground.
+The nest is built by both sexes at the top of a dense, thorny tree, often an Acacia, at a height between 2.5 and 13 m above the ground.
 The nest is constructed as a relatively flat platform of sticks 1.0–1.5 m across with a depth 30–50 cm.
 The shallow depression is lined with grass and the occasional piece of dung.

-Eggs are laid at 2- to 3-day intervals until the clutch of 1–3 eggs is complete.
-The elongated chalky bluish green or white eggs average 78 × 57 mm and weigh 130 g.
-Both parents incubate the eggs, starting as soon as the first egg is laid, but it is usually the female that remains on the nest overnight.
+Eggs are laid at 2- to 3-day intervals until the clutch of one to three eggs is complete.
+The elongated, chalky bluish-green or white eggs average 78 × 57 mm and weigh 130 g.
+Both parents incubate the eggs, starting as soon as the first egg is laid, but usually the female remains on the nest overnight.
 The incubating parent greets its partner when it returns with a display of bowing and bobbing its head with neck extended.
 The tail is held upright with feathers fanned out, and the chest feathers are puffed out.